eoghanfurlong/MVCinjQueryMobile/README.md

 ## Step 6
-To create custom styles fot the Twitter page, create a tweet.css file in the css folder (client/default/app/css).
+To create custom styles for the Twitter page, create a tweet.css file in the css folder (client/default/app/css).
 Add the following code to this file.

 		#tweets {
 			list-style: none;